-Youth specific services are regionally based and generally located in Leongatha, 14km from Korumburra.
 There are limited youth specific services or facilities located in Korumburra.
+Youth specific services are often regionally based and generally located in Leongatha, 14km from Korumburra.
 Extensive sports and recreation facilities cater for young people as part of the broader community.
 Youth specific clubs include scouts, pony club and swimming club.
 Schools and an apprenticeship training organisation cater for some training opportunities; however there are no onsite TAFE or further education services for young people in Korumburra.